Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: The Discrete Kantorovich Problem aka Hitchcock's Problem

-which is known as the \emph{Hitchcock problem} (of optimal transportation) and finds widespread application throughout different fields of mathematics and economics, see \eg \cite{ford2015flows} and the references therein.
-In the above and the rest of this paper, the symbol $\one$ refers to the vector (of any dimension) that consists only of ones, \ie $\one = (1, \dots, 1)^\top$.
+This standard linear problem is known as the \emph{Hitchcock problem} (or classical transportation problem) and finds widespread application throughout different fields of mathematics and economics, see \eg \cite{ford2015flows} and the references therein.
+In the above and in the rest of this paper, the symbol $\one$ refers to the vector (of any dimension) that consists only of ones, \ie $\one = (1, \dots, 1)^\top$.
 Moreover, $\scalarproduct[F]{\substitute}{\substitute}$ denotes the Frobenius scalar product.

 The Hitchcock problem is the problem of minimizing a continuous target function over a compact feasible set.
 We therefore immediately receive the following result: